seeu-inspace/easyg/README.md

 ### <ins>Git source code exposure</ins>

 Once you have the source code, look for the secrets within the files.
+To find secrets, you can use [trufflehog](https://github.com/trufflesecurity/trufflehog)

-**Tools**
+**Other tools**
 - [DotGit](https://github.com/davtur19/DotGit) find if a website has `.git` exposed
 - nuclei template `%USERPROFILE%\nuclei-templates\exposures\configs\git-config.yaml`
 - [GitDumper from GitTools](https://github.com/internetwache/GitTools)